phpactor/phpactor/doc/adr/0001-package-structure-macro-packages.md

 Each separate namespace as a special concern.
-Originally it was intended that package stability principles be followed and each package would live as a seperate repository with a separate package (let's call them micro-packages).
+Originally it was intended that package stability principles be followed and each package would live as a separate repository with a separate package (let's call them micro-packages).

 This has led to a situation where there are far too many packages, integrating them all has become a huge problem and for the past year or more it has